-I have spent a considerable amount of my lifetime thinking about hell.
-The simple answer is Hell is the place God is not.
-I cannot conceive of a world without hope, without light, without a shred of goodness, a world saturated in despair.
-What I do know is that I often cannot abide my own company.
-I am often writhing in shame as I reflect on the many cruel, selfish things I have done.
-In Hell I would lose the luxury afforded here, the luxury of avoiding the real.
-Hell is when I am eternally alone with myself, forever faced with myself without hope and without mitigation.
+I’ve spent a considerable amount of time thinking about hell.
+Hell is the place God is not.
+I cannot conceive a world without hope or light and saturated in despair.
+But often I cannot abide my own company.
+I writhe in shame.
+In Hell I’d lose the luxury afforded here, the luxury of avoiding the real.
+Hell is when I am eternally faced with myself without mitigation.

 My mother is in that condition now.
-Hell is self-imposed, people who are there are they because they choose it.
-A realm without God was not God’s idea.
+Hell is self-imposed; people are there because they choose it.
+A realm without God is not God’s idea.
 A realm without God is the unavoidable consequence of choice.
-I know what the fullest extent of free will can produce.
-Free will produces hell.
+The fullest extent of what free will produces hell.
 It produces my mother.
-She constructed my world so that I would be dizzily trapped and therefore in the right condition for sexual slavery.
-I was unable to write my letters d and b properly for the entire time I lived in New York.
-I do not know my left from my right even today.
-If you spin my body around one time slowly, I get so dizzy I’m sick and have to sit down.
+She constructed my world so that I would be dizzily trapped and in the right condition for sexual slavery.
+I was unable to write my letters d and b properly when I lived in New York.
+I do not know my left from my right.
+If you spin my body around one time slowly, I get so dizzy I’m sick.

 During the day my mother called herself a twisted version of her beautiful Jewish surname Baruch.
-During the day my mother was my pal, Barchie.
-I hated that name.
-It was manifestly ugly.
-During the day my name was Eemia, that is, my proper name, but backwards.
-Eemia sounded to me like the name of a disease.
-In the daylight Eemia and Barchie were two girls at play.
+In daytime my mother was my pal, Barchie, a manifestly ugly name.
+During the day I was Eemia: my name backwards.
+Eemia sounded like the name of a disease.
+In daylight Eemia and Barchie were two girls at play.
 She often dressed us alike.
-At night, when she held me down and lowered herself onto my face so that I could perform oral sex, then she was Mommy.
+At night, when she held me down and lowered herself onto my face to force oral sex, she was Mommy.
 I was Aimee.
-At night she began our sessions by telling me what I would be doing for her, and reminding me that I was not to move, not to speak, and not to stop until she was finished with what she needed.
-This construct was convenient; it offered my mother two versions of life that could be partitioned off from one another.
+At night she began our sessions by telling me what I would be doing, reminding me that I was not to move, speak, or stop.
+This construct was convenient; it offered two lives partitioned from one another.

-In the beginning, when I first began to acknowledge what my body always remembered, I asked unanswerable questions.
-I asked the same questions hundreds of times a day, often trying desperately to stop only to find myself asking them an instant later.
+When my heart acknowledged what my body always remembered, I asked the same question incessantly, trying desperately to stop only to find myself asking an instant later.
 “Why would you do that?”
-“Why did you do that?”
-I know the answer now.
-She did it because she wanted to.
-That’s the terrible power of choice.
+I know the answer.
+Because she wanted to.
+That’s the power of choice.

 In public school on Long Island I carried a lunchbox.
-I wanted to have one like everyone else, a trite metal thing with a flimsy latch and a matching plastic thermos with a cartoon character.
-My mother made my lunchbox out of an old metal toolbox with a domed top.
-She pasted snippings from magazines onto the black toolbox and varnished it so that they would be sealed onto the surface.
+I wanted a trite metal one with a flimsy latch and a matching plastic thermos with a cartoon character.
+My mother made my lunchbox out of an old domed metal toolbox.
+She pasted snippings from magazines onto the black toolbox and varnished it to seal the surface.
 I was terrorized by that lunchbox.
-I don’t remember all of the images, but I am quite clear about two of them.
-Along the spine of the toolbox, the part I saw every day when it was snapped shut, was a snipped out community service warning from the State of New York.
+I remember only two of the snippings.
+Along the spine of the toolbox, the part I saw daily when the box was snapped shut, was a community service warning from the State of New York.
 It read, “It is after dark, do you know where your children are?”
-Then, along the never invisible front rim, just below the latch, my mother made a sentence of her own by clipping out words to make the sentence, “Anything can happen…..after midnight.”
+Along the front rim, just below the latch, my mother made a sentence by clipping out these words, “Anything can happen…..after midnight.”

-My favorite writer of all time, Jose Saramago says, “Strictly speaking, we do not make decisions.
+Writer Jose Saramago says, “Strictly speaking, we do not make decisions.
 Decisions make us.”
 My mother’s decisions make her what she now is.
-More important, God’s decisions tell me that God is catastrophically, unilaterally invested in reaching me.
-God confers on me a value I cannot appreciate or understand.
+I am grateful that she exists, and that there are no more secrets for her.
+God’s decisions tell me that God is catastrophically, unilaterally invested in me and in you.
+God confers on us a value I cannot appreciate or understand.
 I can wallow in it, though, roll around in all of that gorgeous love, all of that glorious mercy.
-I can accept that if one end of the spectrum is my mother, the other end is God.
+I can accept that if one end of the spectrum is my mother, the other end is a merciful God.

-I live in Dar Es Salaam, one of the poorest cities on the planet.
-Walking through the endless slums created by my greed and consumption, I know that not a single inhabitant of that place is forgotten by God.
-I know with absolute certainty that God knows every hair on every head, God knows every name.
-God knows, loves, endures, in order to reach through and touch the finger of his beloved children.
-Everyone is a prince or princess.
+In Dar Es Salaam, Tanzania, in one of the poorest cities on the planet, I can walk through the endless slums (with my driver and a neighborhood boss).
+Not a single inhabitant of that place is forgotten by God.
+God knows every hair on every head, every name.
+God endures to reach through to us, the beloved children of God.
 Everyone occupies a royal position in God’s scarcity-free economy.
+In God’s opinion, no one deserves hell.
+But if someone disagrees, God allows them.
 I have done nothing to earn God’s love, and I can do nothing to forfeit it.
-God’s love never changes, always exists.
-A critical part of redemption is stepping into that truth, and acknowledging that I matter not because of what I have done, but because of what I am.
+A critical part of redemption is stepping into that truth and acknowledging that I matter not because of what I have done, but because of what I am.
 I am a child of God.
 You are a child of God.
 Here on earth we pave our streets with men.
 In heaven the streets are paved with gold.
 That’s God’s economy.
 That truth makes the abominable truths of my life endurable.